Preventing Social Security Number Scams

-Following the recent massive hack of Equifax, experts are now warning consumers about the possibility of fake calls, texts, emails, and social media posts from people who claim to be from Equifax.
+Following the massive hack of Equifax in 2017, experts warned consumers about the possibility of fake calls, texts, emails, and social media posts from people who claim to be from Equifax.

-When breaches are related to a credit card, like the 2013 Target breach, it’s fairly simply to fix: you close your account, and then open a brand new one.
-In the Equifax case, however, information like Social Security numbers, addresses, birth dates, and driver’s license numbers generally cannot be changed and/or are a part of your personal identifying information and follow you for a lifetime.
+When breaches are related to a credit card, like the 2013 Target breach, it’s fairly simple to fix: You close your account, and then open a brand new one.
+In the Equifax case, however, information like Social Security numbers, addresses, birth dates, and driver’s license numbers generally cannot be changed or are a part of your personal identifying information and follow you for a lifetime.

 What’s scary is that an identity thief can use all of this information to do things that can greatly affect you.
 These include:

 - Opening new financial accounts

 - Applying for credit using your name

 - Stealing government benefits